justliam42/MSOE-notes/Class Semester plan.md

 ![[Pasted image 20231024150600.png]]
 ![[Pasted image 20231030144151.png]]
 ![[Pasted image 20231031084922.png]]
-Com 2001 could be one of three classes (at the same time)
+Com 2001 could be one of three classes (at the same time) but might take up nicks